salahnomad/salahnomad.github.io/content/resources/eco-nomad/jbala-trail-andalusian-legacy/index.md

 {{< figure src="images/jbala-andalusian-keys-to-belonging.jpg" alt="Three symbolic keys resting inside a traditional wooden kasria dish: a modern Málaga apartment key, an ancient rusted Morisco key from Córdoba, and a key carved from Loukkos elm wood" caption="The Morisco Compass: Modern, ancestral, and rooted keys to belonging" class="center" >}}

 Together, they unlock regenerative travel's secret: **We belong where we leave fertile ground.** The Jbala Trail begins when we see borders not as walls, but as seams waiting for stitching.
+These [principles of resilience](/rooted-futures/sustainable-nomadism/the-jbala-resilience-quartet/) transcend geography.

 > *"The deepest roots are those carried in open hands."*
 > — Fatima's proverb, Ksar el-Kébir 1923